 Worst flooding yet to come for waterlogged Carolinas

-WILMINGTON/WILSON, NC: Deadly storm Florence moved across western North Carolina early on Monday (Sep 17) and continued to dump rain that has nowhere to go except to swell rivers, flood highways and homes, and threaten more lives as it heads towards Virginia and New England.
+WILMINGTON/WILSON, N.C.: Deadly storm Florence moved across western North Carolina early on Monday, dumping more rain that has nowhere to go except to swell rivers, flood highways and homes, and threaten more lives as it heads toward Virginia and New England.

 Flash floods, landslide warnings and "prolonged significant river flooding" throughout the region will continue for the next few days, the National Weather Service (NWS) said.

+Rescue teams searched overnight for a 1-year-old boy who was swept away outside Charlotte, North Carolina, after rushing water pushed his mother's car off the road, the Union County Sheriff's Office said on Facebook.
+The mother had driven around barricades on a stretch of road that had been closed, the post said.

-Florence, a one-time hurricane that weakened to a tropical depression by Sunday, is expected to decline in force again on Monday before re-intensifying on Tuesday and Wednesday, the US National Hurricane Center said.
+Florence, which came ashore as a hurricane on Thursday before weakening to a tropical depression by Sunday, is expected to weaken again on Monday before re-intensifying on Tuesday and Wednesday, the U.S. National Hurricane Center said.

-It has dumped up to 100cm of rain on North Carolina since Thursday and continued to produce heavy rain over much of North Carolina and eastern South Carolina, the NWS said.
+It has dumped up to 40 inches (100 cm) of rain on North Carolina since Thursday, the NWS said.

-An additional 5cm to 12cm of rain is expected with isolated areas of 20.3cm possible through Tuesday in the Carolinas and Virginia.
+An additional 2 to 5 inches (5-13 cm) of rain is expected with isolated areas of 8 inches (20 cm) possible through Tuesday in the Carolinas and Virginia.

-"The storm has never been more dangerous than it is right now," North Carolina Governor Roy Cooper told a news conference.
+"The storm has never been more dangerous than it is right now," North Carolina Governor Roy Cooper said at a news conference on Sunday.

 More than 900 people were rescued from rising floodwaters and 15,000 remained in shelters in the state, Cooper said.